tchangkiat/aws-cloudformation-templates/EKS/Setup.md

 Use the IAM user created above to:

-1. Create a stack with VPC.json in Network folder
+1. Create a stack with VPC.json in Network folder.
 2. Create a stack with EKS.json, with parameters referencing subnets created by VPC.json.
-This template takes about 20 minutes or so to complete
+This template takes about 20 minutes or so to complete.

 ## Bastion Host